 - Students cannot transfer directly from MA to PhD.
 They must apply separately to the PhD program and be admitted.
-If admitted, already earned graduate credits will usually be recognized toward the PhD.
+If admitted, up to six previously earned graduate credits may be recognized toward the PhD.

 If I have been denied admission to SIS, can I reapply?

 Students denied admission to SIS must wait one academic year from the date of their original application to reapply.
 Such candidates are encouraged to contact the Graduate Admissions Office for advice on strengthening their applications.
 BA/MA candidates may reapply the following semester as traditional MA students, and therefore must take the GRE examination.

 If I have been admitted to SIS previously and wish to reapply, how do I do so?

 Please contact the SIS Office of Graduate Admissions for guidelines.

 I started a graduate program in SIS a few years ago, but never finished it.
 I would like to return and complete my degree.
 What is the process for re-applying to SIS graduate program?

 Students should contact Graduate Advising at 202-885-1690 or firstname.lastname@example.org.

 What is the average GPA for SIS students?